Health and Fitness

 |GPS will only provide distance when you do a freestyle stroke.
 Water might prevent a heart-rate measurement, but calories will still be tracked using the built-in accelerometer.|

 Provide confirmation at the end of a session.
-Let the user know what information the session recorded.
+Let people know what information the session recorded.

-Make sure text is legible when the user is in motion.
+Make sure text is legible while people are in motion.
 When a session requires movement, your app should use large font sizes and arrange text so that the most important information is obvious.

 For developer guidance, see HKWorkoutSession.